codefresh-io/cap-docs.codefresh.io/_docs/getting-started/concepts.md

 [Creating]({{site.baseurl}}/docs/deployments/gitops/create-application/) and [Managing]({{site.baseurl}}/docs/deployments/gitops/manage-application/) GitOps applications

-Just as with Dockerized applications, you get full visibily into the applications and their deployment through the global Analytics, DORA metrics, and the Application dashboards.
+Just as with Dockerized applications, you get full visibility into the applications and their deployment through the global Analytics, DORA metrics, and the Application dashboards.
 The Applications dashboard shows the current state of all the resources in the application, including information for each resource, and possible actions.
 See:
 [Monitoring applications]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/)